AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/settings.md

 # Data migration settings

-The `Settings` mode migrates stores, websites, and system configuration like shipping, payment, tax settings, etc.
+The `Settings` mode migrates stores, websites, and system configuration like shipping, payment, and tax settings.
 According to our data migration [order](overview.md#migration-order), you should migrate settings first.

 Before you start, take the following steps to prepare: